AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47444-trying-access-array-offset-value-type-bool-error.md

 500 error:

-_Notice: Trying to access array offset on value of type bool in /app/code/Magento/CatalogUrlRewrite/Model/Storage/DynamicStorage.php on line 182_
+_[!UICONTROL_Notice: Trying to access array offset on value of type bool in /app/code/Magento/CatalogUrlRewrite/Model/Storage/DynamicStorage.php on line 182]_

 ## Apply the patch